-Small populations of New England cottontails were observed in Barnstable County during a 2000-2003 survey (MDFW, 2003).
+Small populations of New England cottontails were observed in Barnstable County during a 2000 - 2003 survey (MDFW, 2003).
 The upland work associated with the installation of the underground cable would be located within either streets or an existing previously disturbed utility ROW.
-As such, construction impacts to New England cotton tails are expected to be negligible.
+As such, construction impacts to eastern cottontail rabbits are expected to be negligible.
 Construction of the WTGs would not have an impact on New England cottontails as the WTGs would be located far offshore.

 The overall impacts from construction and decommissioning activities associated with sea turtle species, cetacean species and the red knot are expected to range from negligible to minor as these impacts would be for the most part confined to the duration of the proposed action and the area of the proposed action activities.
-Onshore impacts to the piping plover would be negligible, as would onshore impacts to roseate terns.
+Impacts associated with the piping plover would be negligible to minor, and impacts associated with the roseate tern would be minor.
 These impacts are principally related to habitat disturbance, vessel movement and construction activities.
-Some mitigation measures considered at the time of the DEIS included construction techniques, requiring a NMFS-approved observer on-site during all pile driving activities, the use of a bubble curtain, and restricting construction to less sensitive periods.
+Some mitigation measures being considered at this time include construction techniques, requiring a NMFS-approved observer on-site during all pile driving activities, the use of a bubble curtain, and restricting construction to less sensitive periods.
 Construction impacts associated with the New England cottontails are expected to be negligible since upland work associated with the installation of the underground cable would take place in streets or an existing utility ROW.